38 Idioms About Missing Someone

 Other ways to say: Miss their presence, feel the gap

-27. Ache to be near
+27. Ache to Be Near

-Example Sentence:
+Example Sentences:

 • I ache to be near my best friend again.